-- Description of how the recommender knows the petitioner.
-If the recommender has not worked with the petitioner, this should be explicitly stated at the beginning of the letter.
-Such recommendation letters are given more weight by the USCIS than letters from the petitioner’s colleagues or supervisors because they demonstrate the wide influence of the petitioner’s work in the field.
-Applicants should include at least 2 to 3 letters from independent experts.
+How the recommender knows the petitioner: If the recommender has not worked with the petitioner, this should be explicitly stated at the beginning of the letter.
+Such recommendation letters are given more weight by USCIS than are letters from the petitioner’s colleagues or supervisors because they demonstrate the wide influence of the petitioner’s work in the field.
+Applicants should include at least two or three letters authored by independent experts.

-- Background of recommender.
-This establishes to the USCIS that the recommender has the necessary qualifications to evaluate the petitioner’s work on U.S. national interest.
-This should include information about the recommender’s educational background, work experience, employer, job title and location.
+Background of the recommender: This establishes to USCIS that the recommender has the necessary qualifications to evaluate the petitioner’s relevance to U.S. national interests.
+This should include information about the recommender’s educational background, work experience, employer(s), job title, and location.
 Experts may include:

-In addition, letters from experts who hold higher positions (e.g. Directors) or work for nationally or internationally recognized organizations (e.g. American Cancer Society) are given more weight by the USCIS.
-The recommenders do not have to be U.S. citizens, and it is not necessary for the letters to be from the U.S. Although applicants may obtain letters from experts who are abroad, a majority of the letters should be from experts living within the U.S. Letters from politicians usually do not have any more weight than those from other experts since the letters themselves tend to be generalizations about the petitioner’s achievements.
+In addition, USCIS officers generally consider letters from experts who hold high-level positions (e.g., directors) or experts who work for nationally or internationally recognized organizations (e.g., lead scientist at NASA) more favorably.
+The recommenders do not have to be U.S. citizens, and it is not necessary for the letters to be sent from a U.S. address.
+Still, although applicants may obtain letters from experts who are abroad, a majority of the letters should be from experts living in the U.S. Letters from politicians usually do not have any more weight than those from other experts since, in our experience, politicians’ letters tend to be generalizations about the petitioner’s achievements.

 USCIS Nebraska Service Center